 Growing up Again: Parenting Ourselves, Parenting Our Children by Jean Illsley Clark and Connie Dawson

-The Gifts of Imperfection: Your Guide to a Wholehearted Life by Brene Brown.
+The Gifts of Imperfection: Your Guide to a Wholehearted Life by Brene Brown

 Go Only As Fast As Your Slowest Part Feels Safe To Go by Robyn Posin

 This is the sort of book you read slowly, while you are also reading an entertaining novel.
 It is made up of short chapters, 3-7 pages most of them, from the the author’s own life.
 She gave up a demanding, high status job in New York City to live out of a van for a while, take on a range of volunteer and temporary jobs, run a business related to feminist festivals.
-Now she provides therapy very part time and otherwise lives quietly and contentedly in Ojai, California.
+Now she provides therapy very part time and otherwise lives “quietly and contentedly” in Ojai, California.
 She describes the experiences and lessons that led her to decide to live at a slower pace, to allow herself to do what she authentically feels like doing, to say no to things that others wanted her to do but didn’t fit her own needs.
-While there are many small lessons to learn, the big message is that you can respect the pace that feels right for your own life, unaffected by what others think it should be.
+While there are many small lessons to learn, the overarching message is that you can and should respect the pace that feels right for your own life, unaffected by what others think it should be.
 “Go only as fast as your slowest part feels safe to go” has become a favorite saying of my therapist, who introduced me to Robyn Posin’s work.
 You can find more about Posin and her counter-cultural slowness on her website.

 The Emotionally Absent Mother: A Guide to Self-Healing and Getting the Love You Missed by Jasmin Lee Cori